hackingmaterials/rocketsled/README.md

 # TurboWorks
-Machine Learning Interface/Black Box Optimizer for FireWorks workflows.
+An "On-rails" Machine Learning Interface/Black Box Optimizer for FireWorks workflows.
 ![Comparison of Workflows](/docs/Comparison.png "Difference between optimized and unoptimized workflows")

 # What is TurboWorks?